-Article 8.
 Customs Duties

-- 1. Upon entry into force of this Agreement, the Parties shall abolish all customs duties and charges having equivalent effect to customs duties on imports and exports of products originating in an EFTA State or in Serbia covered by subparagraph 1 (a) of Article 6, except as otherwise provided for in Annex III.
-No new customs duties shall be introduced. - 2.
-Customs duties and charges having equivalent effect to customs duties include any duty or charge of any kind imposed in connection with the importation or exportation of a product, including any form of surtax or surcharge, but does not include any charge imposed in conformity with Articles III and VII of the GATT 1994.
+1. Upon entry into force of this Agreement, the Parties shall abolish all customs duties on imports and exports of products originating in Albania or in an EFTA State covered by paragraph 1 of Article 6, except as otherwise provided for in the relevant Annexes and Protocols.
+No new customs duties shall be introduced, nor shall those already applied be increased in trade between the Parties from the entry into force of this Agreement, except as provided for in Article 1 of Protocol A.

+2. A customs duty includes any duty or charge of any kind imposed in connection with the importation or exportation of a product, including any form of surtax or surcharge, but does not include any charge imposed in conformity with Articles III and VIII of the GATT 1994.